Mafadi

-Mafadi is a peak on the border of South Africa and Lesotho.
+Maifadi is a peak on the border of South Africa and Lesotho.
 At a height of 3446.1 m, it is the highest mountain in the nation of South Africa, but is lower than Thabana Ntlenyana, the highest peak in Lesotho which is, at 3482 m, the highest point in Southern Africa.

-By the Himalayan definition of a mountain, being a summit with at least 7% topographic prominence relative to height, Mafadi is not in fact a mountain summit, but rather a subsidiary summit of Makheka in Lesotho.
-By this definition, Champagne Castle is the highest mountain summit in South Africa, although Mafadi is unquestionably the highest point in South Africa.
+By the Himalayan definition of a mountain, being a summit with at least 7% topographic prominence relative to height, Maifadi is not in fact a mountain summit, but rather a subsidiary summit of Makheka in Lesotho.
+By this definition, Champagne Castle is the highest mountain summit in South Africa, although Maifadi is unquestionably the highest point in South Africa.

 Ascent

 Hiking

-Ascents of Mafadi, attempted from the South African side, are normally made from the Njesuthi campsite.
+Ascents of Maifadi, attempted from the South African side, are normally made from the Njesuthi campsite.
 The Njesuthi escarpment of the Drakensberg is one of the more remote hiking regions, and normally takes two days to reach the escarpment.
 The route involves about an 8 km hike to Marble Baths.
 This is followed by continuing up the river and with a combination of short paths and boulder hopping.
 This all ends at the bottom of the ridge, which leads to the Molar, with a campsite.
 The subsequent path up the ridge to the top of the mountains is known as Leslie's Pass.
 The path follows the ridge until below a rocky band where it traverses to southern side.
 The way continues up a short scree section, followed by more hiking up a quite steep gradient, until the final 20 m are made up a grassy slope.
-From here, the top of Leslie's Pass follows, and a spectacular hike up the ridge connecting Lithobolong and Mafadi.
+From here, the top of Leslie's Pass follows, and a spectacular hike up the ridge connecting Lithobolong and Maifadi.

-A route referred to as the Corner-Leslies Loop is becoming a popular way of reaching Mafadi.
-It entails hiking to Centenary Hut in Injisuthi Nature Reserve on day 1, ascending Corner Pass and climbing Mafadi on day 2, descending Leslie's Pass to Marble Baths on day 3, and returning to the Njesuthi campsite on day.
+A route referred to as the Corner-Leslies Loop is becoming a popular way of reaching Maifadi.
+It entails hiking to Centenary Hut in Injisuthi Nature Reserve on day 1, ascending Corner Pass and climbing Maifadi on day 2, descending Leslie's Pass to Marble Baths on day 3, and returning to the Njesuthi campsite on day.